LGBTQ history in the United States

-The United States involved with lesbian, gay, bisexual, transgender and queer (LGBTQ) people, as well as the LGBTQ social movements they have built.
+The history of lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the United States spans from pre-colonial times to the present and includes the LGBTQ social movements they have built.

-Until the 20th century, it was uncommon for LGBTQ individuals to live open lives due to persecution and social ostracization.
+Until the 20th century, it was uncommon for LGBTQ individuals to live open lives due to persecution and social ostracism.
 The nation's Protestant roots led to a heteronormative culture, reinforced through sodomy laws, often falsely attributed to Puritans.
 These laws began when King Henry VIII established himself as head of the Church of England.
-With this came The Buggery Act 1533'.
+With this came The Buggery Act 1533.
 Before this, while the Catholic Church was known to prosecute sodomites from time to time, sodomy was considered a church issue secular courts had little interest in.

 This stigma forced most LGBTQ people to live in the closet.
 LGBTQ life before the mid-20th century, especially that of lesbians, is mostly preserved through personal writings.

 The process of decriminalizing sodomy began in 1962 with the repeal of Illinois's anti-sodomy statute.
 This process continued until 2003, when Lawrence v.
 Texas ruled the 14 remaining anti-sodomy statutes unconstitutional.
 In 1973, the American Psychiatric Association declassified homosexuality as a mental disorder.

 In the mid-20th century, gay men and lesbians began organizing movements to advocate for their rights.
 As the century went on, bisexual and transgender individuals gained visibility and the GLBT acronym was formed.
 Key social advances of the 20th and 21st centuries included the decriminalization of homosexuality, the creation of domestic partnerships, anti-discrimination legislation at the state and local levels, advocacy for HIV/AIDS patients, and the legalization of gay marriage.

-17th century
+Colonial Era

+Indigenous America

+Based on the scholarship of Jonathan Ned Katz, the oldest existing record of LGBTQ individuals in North America dates to the 1542 book "La Relación" ("The Account") by Spanish explorer Alvar Núñez Cabeza de Vaca.
+While relaying his experience living with the Karankawa people somewhere off the coast of the Atlantic Plain from 1527–1534, Cabeza de Vaca described "...a man married to another man.
+These are womanish, impotent men who cover their bodies like women and do women's tasks."

+Cabeza de Vaca's account is perhaps the earliest written record of the gender diversity in Native American communities, most of which did not adhere to a strict binary system.
+Classes of people who existed outside the gender binary were recorded in over 150 indigenous nations, including the Cherokee, Chumash, Pueblo, Navajo, Kutenai and Choctaw.
+This class had many names across different Native American communities and languages, but a popular contemporary term is two-spirit.